The Body Voice Centre was established in Footscray (Melbourne, Australia) in 1994 in what had been the Footscray Squash Centre.

 There is also a smaller (6 x 9m) carpeted studio with a large balcony room, and a music room in what once was the women’s showers.
 The small studio now has a wet bar for art activities.

-Casual hire rates are $30 an hour for the large studio and $20 for the small studio.
+Casual hire rates are $30 an hour for the large studio, $20 for the small studio and $15 for the music room.
 Rates are lower for ongoing bookings, whole days and so on.
 Email the Centre for details.

 A brief history of the studio